gayatrikusuma123/reciperganizer/README.md

 This CSS code provides styling for a Recipe Book App, defining various aspects such as layout, colors, typography, and responsiveness.

-Resetting Defaults (`body`)
+~ Resetting Defaults (`body`)

 Purpose: Resets default styles for the entire document body to ensure consistent rendering across different browsers and devices.

 Properties:

    `margin: 0;`: Removes default margin to ensure elements are flush against the edges of the viewport.

    `padding: 0;`: Removes default padding to eliminate any unwanted spacing within elements.

    `font-family: Arial, sans-serif;`: Specifies a fallback font stack with Arial as the primary font family and generic sans-serif as a backup.

+~ Header Styles (`header`)

+Purpose: Defines styles for the header section of the web page.

+Properties:

+   `background: #0c2461;`: Sets the background color to a dark blue shade (#0c2461).

+   `color: #fff;`: Sets the text color to white for better contrast against the dark background.

+   `padding: 20px;`: Adds padding around the header content to create space between the text and the edges of the header.

+   `text-align: center;`: Centers the text horizontally within the header.